Texas Labor Laws

 • Workplace Safety Laws: The federal Occupational Safety and Health Act (OSHA) ensures all workers in Texas have a safe and healthy workplace.
 Under OSHA, employees have the right to receive training about workplace hazard identification and management, access records related to workplace illnesses and injuries, and participate in workplace inspections with OSHA inspectors.
 Employers must provide adequate training to employees, display the official OSHA poster in a prominent location at their workplace, and maintain accurate records of workplace injuries.
 Employee deaths must be informed within 8 hours and injuries leading to hospitalization must be informed within 24 hours to OSHA authorities.
 Additionally, Texas has an Occupational Safety and Health Consultation (OSHCON) program which can assist private employers in recognizing and eliminating workplace hazards and maintaining a hazard-free working environment.

-• Whistleblower Protection Laws: Employees who report illegal or unethical workplace behavior in good faith are protected by Texas’ Whistleblower Act.
+• Whistleblower Protection Laws: Employees who report illegal or unethical workplace behavior in good faith are protected by the Texas Whistleblower Act.
 The law prohibits retaliation such as pay cuts, dismissal, or any other adverse employment action taken against an employee for whistleblowing.
 Employees may also be entitled to reinstatement to their former position and all wages and fringe benefits lost during their absence.

 • Recordkeeping Laws: Under the Fair Labor Standards Act, non-exempt employees’ records must be kept for at least 3 years.
-Along with the employee’s basic identification information, these records should also include workweeks, payment bases and amounts, daily and weekly hours worked, total straight-time and overtime pay, and any additions or deductions from wages.
+Along with the employee’s basic identification information, these records should include workweeks, payment bases and amounts, daily and weekly hours worked, total straight-time and overtime pay, and any additions or deductions from wages.
 Texas labor law outlines recordkeeping requirements with varying time durations.
 In general, employers in Texas are advised to maintain all employee records for at least seven years after termination of employment.
-If an employee was exposed to hazardous materials during their job, their records should be maintained for at least 30 years
+If an employee was exposed to hazardous materials during their job, their records should be maintained for at least 30 years.

 Texas Payment Laws